zohaibshahzadTO/Java-Object-Oriented-Programming-Walkthrough/README.md

 The procedural-oriented programs are made up of functions.
 Functions are less reusable.
 It is very difficult to copy a function from one program and reuse in another program because the function is likely to reference the global variables and other functions.
 In other words, functions are not well-encapsulated as a self-contained reusable unit.
 The procedural languages are not suitable of high-level abstraction for solving real life problems.
 For example, C programs uses constructs such as if-else, for-loop, array, method, pointer, which are low-level and hard to abstract real problems such as a Customer Relationship Management (CRM) system or a computer soccer game.
 The traditional procedural-languages separate the data structures (variables) and algorithms (functions).

+# Object-Oriented Programming languages

+Object-oriented programming (OOP) languages are designed to overcome these problems.

+The basic unit of OOP is a class, which encapsulates both the static properties and dynamic operations within a "box", and specifies the public interface for using these boxes.
+Since classes are well-encapsulated, it is easier to reuse these classes.
+In other words, OOP combines the data structures and algorithms of a software entity inside the same box.
+OOP languages permit higher level of abstraction for solving real-life problems.
+The traditional procedural language (such as C and Pascal) forces you to think in terms of the structure of the computer (e.g. memory bits and bytes, array, decision, loop) rather than thinking in terms of the problem you are trying to solve.
+The OOP languages (such as Java, C++ and C#) let you think in the problem space, and use software objects to represent and abstract entities of the problem space to solve the problem.

+---

+For example, suppose you wish to write a computer soccer games (which I consider as a complex application).
+It is quite difficult to model the game in procedural-oriented languages.
+But using OOP languages, you can easily model the program accordingly to the "real things" appear in the soccer games.

+<li>Player: attributes include name, number, location in the field, and etc; operations include run, jump, kick-the-ball, and etc.</li>
+<li>Ball:</li>
+<li>Reference:</li>
+<li>Field:</li>
+<li>Audience:</li>
+<li>Weather:</li>

+Most importantly, some of these classes (such as Ball and Audience) can be reused in another application, e.g., computer basketball game, with little or no modification.

+# Benefits of OOP

+The procedural-oriented languages focus on procedures, with function as the basic unit.
+You need to first figure out all the functions and then think about how to represent data.

+The object-oriented languages focus on components that the user perceives, with objects as the basic unit.
+You figure out all the objects by putting all the data and operations that describe the user's interaction with the data.

+Object-Oriented technology has many benefits:

+<li>Ease in software design as you could think in the problem space rather than the machine's bits and bytes.
+You are dealing with high-level concepts and abstractions.
+Ease in design leads to more productive software development.</li>

+<li>Ease in software maintenance: object-oriented software are easier to understand, therefore easier to test, debug, and maintain.</li>

+<li>Reusable software: you don't need to keep re-inventing the wheels and re-write the same functions for different situations.
+The fastest and safest way of developing a new application is to reuse existing codes - fully tested and proven codes.</li>